 Know Before You Go

 The museum is located in the Medicine Faculty large building.
-You have to ask the staff to find it.
-You can arrange a visit (Monday through Wednesday) by emailing email@example.com.
+You are required to arrange a visit (Monday through Wednesday) by emailing email@example.com. or phoning ahead